How to Hire an Individual Housecleaner

 California does not require employers to withhold state income taxes for household workers.
 State income taxes are the employee’s responsibility.

-If you pay a household employee $750 or more during a calendar quarter, for the remainder of that year and for all of the following year you must withhold from his or her wages state disability insurance tax and remit the amount to the EDD.
-The disability insurance tax rate for 2021 is 1.2 percent.
+If you pay a household employee $750 or more during a calendar quarter, for the remainder of that year and for all of the following year you must withhold from their wages state disability insurance tax and remit the amount to the EDD.
+The disability insurance tax rate for 2025 is 1.2 percent.

 Workers’ Compensation Insurance

-Workers’ compensation insurance covers costs such as medical care and lost wages for workers who are injured or killed on the job.
-California law requires all employers to purchase workers’ compensation insurance coverage for household workers.
+Workers’ compensation insurance covers costs such as medical care and lost wages for workers who are injured, become ill, or are killed on the job.
+California law requires all employers to purchase workers’ compensation insurance.
+Household workers are eligible to file claims for workers’ compensation only if they have worked at least 52 hours and earned at least $100 during the 90-day period immediately preceding a work injury or illness.
 You can buy a workers’ compensation policy from your homeowners insurance carrier or from an insurance agent.
-If you fail to maintain workers’ compensation coverage for an employee, and he or she sustains injuries while working for you, you will be liable for any medical or legal expenses and could face state-imposed criminal and civil legal penalties.
+If you fail to maintain workers’ compensation coverage for an eligible employee, and they sustain an injury while working for you, you will be liable for any medical or legal expenses and could face state-imposed criminal and civil legal penalties.

 Paid Sick Leave

-If someone works for you for 30 or more days during a one-year timespan, California law requires you to provide him or her at least one hour of paid sick leave for every 30 hours of work.
-Employers can cap accrued sick leave at 24 hours per year (in Oakland and San Francisco, the caps are 40 hours per year).
+If someone works for you for 30 or more days during a one-year timespan, California law requires you to provide them at least 40 hours (or five days) of sick leave per year, either given in a lump sum or accrued over time (at least one hour of paid sick leave for every 30 hours of work).
+Employers can cap accrued sick leave at 80 hours or 10 days per year.
+Employees may start using sick leave after 90 days of employment.

 State Rules on Payroll Records